team-unununium/robot-pi/README.md

  - [Arduino Module](https://github.com/team-unununium/HnR-2020-VR-Arduino)

 # Current module - Raspberry Pi
 The Raspberry Pi module is in charge of facilitating communication between the Arduino and the server.
 It uses [picamera](https://picamera.readthedocs.io/), [python-socketio](https://python-socketio.readthedocs.io/) and [pyFirmata2](https://github.com/berndporr/pyFirmata2).
 The full list of requirements can be found in requirements.txt.
 It also provides the live video feed to the clients.
 The identity of the raspberry pi is confirmed by the server through a common secret, which is the `SERVER_ROBOT_SECRET`.
+The communication protocol between the Raspberry Pi and the Arduino can be found in [diagram.uml](https://github.com/team-unununium/HnR-2020-VR-Pi/blob/master/diagram.uml) and [firmata_protocol.png](https://github.com/team-unununium/HnR-2020-VR-Pi/blob/master/firmata_protocol.png)

 ## Progress
 - [x] Main Program
 - [x] Socket.IO Module
 - [ ] Camera Module
-- [ ] Firmata Module
+- [x] Firmata Module (Except port info)
 - [x] Settings Module

 ## How to install